alan-ppl/alan/README.md

 ```

 ### Long-run TODOs:
-  * Device (set on Problem).
-    - Problem is an nn.Module.
-    - Problem has a "dummy" tensor (when you call problem.to('cuda') this dummy tensor gets the same device).
   * Friendly error messages:
     - For mismatching dimension names / plate names for data / inputs / params.
     - Make sure inputs_params have separate names for P and Q.